 Contact Callie by email or at 605-716-0058

-Callie Tysdal is regional geographer with a bachelor’s degree in Geography and Art History from Macalester College.
-She has authored and presented work on the importance of the Red Cloud Indian Art Show and the revitalization of downtown Rapid City.
+Callie Tysdal is a regional geographer and evaluation specialist with a bachelor’s degree in Geography and Art History from Macalester College and graduate certificate in program monitoring and evaluation from American University.
 Callie became a data miner for the South Dakota Dashboard and project coordinator of the Black Hills Knowledge Network in 2014.
-Callie currently spends her working hours aggregating and disseminating local news, digital archive collections, and statewide data.
+Callie currently spends her working hours aggregating, visualizing, and disseminating data both for public consumption and for contracted evaluation work.

 Jake Mortenson, Ph.D.